epang22/EBSDrefine/README.md

 # EBSDrefine
 Refine EBSD data by a modified dictionary indexing method.
 Looks at input orientations (presumably Hough-indexed data) to create a dictionary focused in orientation space and then interpolates to improve the accuracy of the indexed solution.
 A main application of this method is to resolve pseudosymmetry, but it can also be used to refine the orientations of non-pseudosymmetric materials.

-Our paper describing this method and its performance can be found at: Arxiv (will appear on 3/11/20) (preprint)
+Our paper describing this method and its performance can be found at: https://arxiv.org/abs/2003.04476 (preprint)

 *Patterns used in this paper can be found in the folder 'paperdata/'*